 International Maritime Organization

 The International Maritime Organization (IMO) was created in 1948 to promote cooperation between governments and industry in the regulation of shipping engaged in international trade and to encourage the adoption of the highest practicable standards concerning maritime safety, efficiency of navigation, and prevention and control of marine pollution from ships.
-EPA’s work has contributed to the adoption of more cost effective, higher energy efficiency standards for new ships; stricter emission limits on criteria air pollutants such as NOx, SOx and particulate matter (PM); the implementation of an Emissions Control Area (ECA) for most of North America and the U.S. Caribbean; controls on multiple types of marine pollution including ballast water, sewage, garbage, and ocean dumping; the development of environmental provisions in the IMO’s Code for Shipping in Polar Waters (IMO Polar Code); and efforts to reduce ship-generated marine litter.
+EPA’s work has contributed to the adoption of cost effective, energy efficiency standards for new ships; stricter fuel sulfur standards and emission limits on criteria air pollutants such as NOx, SOx and particulate matter (PM); the implementation of an Emissions Control Area (ECA) for most of North America and the U.S. Caribbean; controls on multiple types of marine pollution including ballast water, sewage, garbage, and ocean dumping; the development of environmental provisions in the IMO’s Code for Shipping in Polar Waters (IMO Polar Code); and efforts to reduce ship-generated marine litter.

 The Arctic Council, established in 1996, promotes cooperation among Arctic nations, their indigenous inhabitants, and interested non-Arctic nations on sustainable economic development and environmental protection in the Arctic.
 As the Arctic environment changes, leading to increased shipping, economic, and other activities, it becomes increasingly important that the U.S. work closely with our Arctic allies.
-In support of larger foreign policy objectives articulated by the White House and the State Department, EPA leads U.S. government participation in the Arctic Contaminants Action Programme (ACAP) Working Group, which seeks to reduce contamination from hazardous chemicals and waste, such as mercury and PCBs, as well as reducing short lived climate pollutants (SLCPs), and improve air quality, and solid waste management.
+In support of larger foreign policy objectives articulated by the White House and the State Department, EPA leads U.S. government participation in the Arctic Contaminants Action Programme (ACAP) Working Group, which seeks to reduce contamination from hazardous chemicals and waste, such as mercury, POPs (Persistent Organic Pollutants), and PCBs, as well as reduce short lived climate pollutants (SLCPs), and improve air quality, and solid waste management.
 In addition, ACAP supports the environmental goals of indigenous communities of the Arctic in these project areas.
-EPA represents the U.S. government on the Arctic Council’s Project Support Instrument (PSI) which is the financial mechanism that supports implementation of ACAP projects.
-In addition, EPA is involved in the Arctic Council’s work to prevent, prepare for and respond to oil spills in the Arctic, as well as follow-up to the Arctic Marine Shipping Assessment.
+EPA represents the U.S. government on the Arctic Council’s Project Support Instrument (PSI) which is the financial mechanism that supports implementation of Arctic Council projects.
+EPA is also involved in the Arctic Council’s work to prevent, prepare for, and respond to oil spills in the Arctic, as well as follow-up to the Arctic Marine Shipping Assessment.

 Organization for Economic Cooperation and Development (OECD)